shiraji/intellij-codestyle/README.md

 # How to install

+* Create new project
+* Quit IntelliJ
-Create new project, and then do following commands.
+* Do following commands.

 ```sh
 cd [IntelliJ Project HOME]